The PrintNightmare is not Over Yet

 192.168.177.123 prt01.foundation.local prt01

-Printer driver installation failing with the error "invalid printer name" Printer driver installation failing with the error “invalid printer name”
+Printer driver installation failing with the error “invalid printer name”

 I already had an idea as to what caused this error, but for the sake of demonstration, I chose to debug the issue the right way using Wireshark.
 Here is what we observe from the standpoint of the malicious print server.

-Analysis of the DCERPC communication between a client and a print server Analysis of the DCERPC communication between a client and a print server
+Analysis of the DCERPC communication between a client and a print server

-The client/server interaction is done entirely over DCE/RPC (at least at this stage), and stops at the AsyncOpenPrinter RPC call.
+RPC call.
 However, the dissector only shows encrypted data.
 Note that this is the result of a patch for CVE-2021-1678, which enforces the “Packet Privacy” RPC authentication level when connecting to the Print Spooler service over the network, to protect against NTLM relay attacks.

 You can read more about this in the article KB4599464 and the security advisory MSRPC Printer Spooler Relay (CVE-2021-1678) published by CrowdStrike.

-As explained by Clément Notin (@cnotin) in the blog post Decrypt Kerberos/NTLM “encrypted stub data” in Wireshark, we can work around this issue by configuring the NTLMSSP protocol and set the clear-text NT password used to authenticate against the print server.
+As explained by Clément Notin (@cnotin) in the blog post Decrypt Kerberos/NTLM “encrypted stub data” in Wireshark, we can work around this issue by configuring the NTLMSSP

-Configuring the NTLM preferences in Wireshark Configuring the NTLM preferences in Wireshark
+Configuring the NTLM preferences in Wireshark

 As a result, Wireshark is now able to decode NTLM-related data, and thus inspect the content of RPC encrypted stub data.
 Below is the final result, showing a side-by-side view of the RPC request and response.

-Analysis of an "AsyncOpenPrinter" RPC request with Wireshark Analysis of an “AsyncOpenPrinter” RPC request with Wireshark
+Analysis of an “AsyncOpenPrinter” RPC request with Wireshark

-This output is pretty clear.
-The client wants to open the printer \\prt01.foundation.local\ACIDDAMAGE, and our server replies with the error code 0x00000709 (“invalid printer name”).
+(“invalid printer name”).
 It looks like our (not so) malicious server is a bit too honest about its actual identity.
-Adding an entry to the hosts file with the name of the spoofed server should solve the problem.
+Adding an entry to the hosts

-After doing that, another printer installation attempt is made, which fails with yet another error code: 0x80070006 (ERROR_INVALID_HANDLE).
+).
 This one was more confusing to me as I could see the printer driver being downloaded from my print server.
 I even tried to replay the attack using a freshly installed Windows machine, but it failed the same way.

-Installation of a vulnerable printer driver Installation of a vulnerable printer driver
+Installation of a vulnerable printer driver

 Anyway, the printer installation is just a mean to an end.
 What we really care about is the installation of the vulnerable printer driver.
-And a quick check with the Get-PrinterDriver cmdlet revealed that it was indeed installed.
-We successfully bypassed the supposedly secure PnP configuration.
+And a quick check with the Get-PrinterDriver

 Solution 1: UNC Hardened Access

 As we saw earlier, Windows uses DCE/RPC to communicate with the remote print server, but that’s not the only communication involved.
-It also uses SMB to download the driver package through the print$ share.
+It also uses SMB to download the driver package through the print$

-Printer driver package downloaded over SMB Printer driver package downloaded over SMB
+Printer driver package downloaded over SMB

 So, within an Active Directory environment, one could think that enforcing UNC Path Hardening would be enough to prevent such an attack.
 Let’s take a closer look…

-UNC Path Hardening, also called “UNC Hardened Access”, was originally added as a security feature to protect against Man-in-the-Middle attacks on the NETLOGON and SYSVOL shares of domain controllers (see MS15-011: Vulnerability in Group Policy could allow remote code execution and MS15-011 & MS15-014: Hardening Group Policy), by enforcing mutual authentication and integrity.
-This is why Active Directory hardening guides usually recommend setting \\*\SYSVOL and \\*\NETLOGON as hardened UNC paths (see here).
+shares of domain controllers (see MS15-011: Vulnerability in Group Policy could allow remote code execution and MS15-011 & MS15-014: Hardening Group Policy), by enforcing mutual authentication and integrity.
+This is why Active Directory hardening guides usually recommend setting \\*\SYSVOL

-The following screenshot shows how the access to the path \\prt01.foundation.local\* can be hardened using a GPO deployed on client machines.
+The following screenshot shows how the access to the path \\prt01.foundation.local\*

-Configuring a hardened UNC path Configuring a hardened UNC path
+Configuring a hardened UNC path

-Printer installation failing because of hardened UNC path Printer installation failing because of hardened UNC path
+Printer installation failing because of hardened UNC path

 A quick look at Wireshark confirms that the client fails to establish an SMB session, and immediately closes the connection.

-Client closing the connection to the print server Client closing the connection to the print server
+Client closing the connection to the print server

 It’s a bit too early to claim victory though.
 To understand why, we need to consider the RPC traffic prior to the download of the printer driver.

-Client requesting the path of the printer driver package Client requesting the path of the printer driver package
+Client requesting the path of the printer driver package

-Call tree to "RouterGetPrinterDriverPackagePath" Call tree to “RouterGetPrinterDriverPackagePath”
+Call tree to “RouterGetPrinterDriverPackagePath”

 If this procedure returns the UNC path used by the client to download the package, we should be able to replace it with a local path to bypass the UNC path hardening configuration.
-To test this theory, I chose to use Frida, and hooked the function PrvRouterGetPrinterDriverPackagePath.
+To test this theory, I chose to use Frida, and hooked the function PrvRouterGetPrinterDriverPackagePath

-Inspecting the RPC call used to retrieve the printer driver package path Inspecting the RPC call used to retrieve the printer driver package path
+Inspecting the RPC call used to retrieve the printer driver package path

-Unsurprisingly, this function indeed returned the UNC path of the printer driver package on the print$ share.
+share.
 So, next, I copied the CAB file to the target machine, and used the following Frida script to replace the UNC path returned by the print server with the local path of this file.

 1